-Lenni is the Chair of the Suzuki Association of Ontario, a member of the Suzuki Association of the Americas and a member of the Early Music Association of Ontario.
+Lenni is the Past-Chair of the Suzuki Association of Ontario, a member of the Suzuki Association of the Americas and a member of the Early Music Association of Ontario.
 She is the founder and Director of Little Music Suzuki Method Learning in Toronto.